sc2-pulse/sc2-pulse/README.md

 mvn verify
 ```

+### Selenium tests
+The Firefox is used in selenium tests because it is one of the major browsers that is available on all platforms and has an
+ESR version, which makes it easier to find a correct selenium driver for it.

+You can change the browser by modifying the `selenium.driver` application property.

 ## Running
 The `dev` profile will help you to start the local server.
 Reload a browser tab to instantly see resource modifications.
 Build project to hotswap(if possible) the new classes.